bartimaeusrex/reinhart/README.md

 - British comedy is my jam, especially the stuff PBS played 10-11pm weekdays back in the day
 - Doctor Who (classic preferred, but NuWho is fun, too)
 - Once upon a time, I was an Irish dancer
-- I am obsessed with typography (and have designed a couple myself)
+- I am obsessed with typography (and have designed a couple fonts myself)
 - The only gaming console I ever owned was the Atari 2600.
 Pitfall 2 FTW

 ### Fish are tasty.
 Especially blindingly exquisite fish